applicaster/developer.applicaster.com/book/plugins-guidelines/plugin_submission_guideline.md

 1. Describe its caveats, and/or out of scope features - specifically if there’s a core feature in your plugin that is not supported or will be supported in the future. (not mandatory).
 1. Use Markdown for the About.

+#### Configuration Documentation

+1. Part of the about text.
+1. Add the steps how to configure and customize the plugin (Mandatory).
+Please add screenshots to the explanation.
+1. What are the analytics events & properties that are tracked?
+You can also link to an external doc.
+1. Don’t forget to include steps that are required (if required) in other platforms (such AP2 CMS or any other 3rd party platform).
+1. If there are any differences between platforms, please indicate it.
+1. If the document is long, upload it to Zendesk and add the url in this field, or use Markdown to present the documentation in this section.

+#### Developer Documentation

+1. Part of the about text.
+1. Add the public link to the developer documentation when required, or alternatively use Markdown to present the documentation in this section. e.g.: how to create the feed for the plugin, what are the objects of an article plugin.
+The link could either be on github or in the 3rd party site that the plugin is integrating.

 ### Preview <a name="preview"></a>

 <img src="./images/Preview.png" width="500" />